History of space in Africa: The African upstream/space manufacturing sector

 In addition to these, there are three multilateral Geosynchronous Earth Orbit (GEO) telecommunications satellite projects.
 Two of which were launched as part of an agreement with the Regional African Satellite Communication Organization (RASCOM)- an organisation that represents the interests of 44 telecommunications operators.
 The other is the New Dawn satellite, a joint venture between IntelSat and South African investors, which aims to extend Africa‘s communications infrastructure.
 Moreover, the African Resource Management Constellation (ARMC) is an intra-Africa collaboration between Kenya, Algeria, Nigeria and South Africa.
 The project was initiated in 2004 and revived in 2018, with the goal of launching a constellation of four Earth Observation satellites (each country contributing a single satellite) and sharing the data collected from the satellites, to assess and monitor the continent’s natural resources.

 Although majority of the above-mentioned satellites are owned and operated by African countries, many of the satellites are built through collaborations with foreign entities.
 Algeria and Nigeria have both collaborated with Surrey Satellite Technology Limited (SSTL) in the UK as part of technology transfer agreements (SSTL provided training to Nigerian engineers which they then applied to the development of Nigeriasat-1 and 2).
-Egypt has also partnered with Russia for the development of EgyptSat-A, which was launched on the 21st of February 2019, to conduct land observation and disaster monitoring.
-In Ghana, the All-Nations University Space Systems and Technology Lab (ANU-SSTL) collaborated with the Kyushu Institute of Technology in Japan on the GhanSat-1 Cubesat project, which was launched as the nation’s first satellite on the 7th of July 2017.
+Egypt has also partnered with Russia for the development of EgyptSat-A, which was launched on 21 February 2019, to conduct land observation and disaster monitoring.
+In Ghana, the All-Nations University Space Systems and Technology Lab (ANU-SSTL) collaborated with the Kyushu Institute of Technology in Japan on the GhanSat-1 Cubesat project, which was launched as the nation’s first satellite on 7 July 2017.
 Rwanda has partnered with the University of Tokyo in Japan in their efforts to build and launch their country’s first satellite.
-The 3U CubeSat named RWASAT-1 was launched on the 24th of September 2019.
+The 3U CubeSat named RWASAT-1 was launched on 24 September 2019.
 In South Africa, Stellenbosch University and the Cape Peninsula University of Technology (CPUT) have active satellite engineering programmes and were responsible for the local production and operation of Sunsat, Sumbandila Satellite, and the ZaCube-1 respectively.